 How to improve the energy access, meanwhile, poses another major challenge, with approximately one billion people around the world still unable to achieve the benefits of electricity.

 Given this situation, carbon recycling policies that see CO2 as a resource to be used and promote innovation in this field are coming to play an important role in Japan’s energy policies.
-Rather than seeing CO2 in a negative light as has been the case in recent years, it is also recognized that, in order to achieve the goal of reducing greenhouse gas emissions by 80% by 2050, further efforts will be needed that make active use of CO2 as a source of carbon.
+Rather than seeing CO2 in a negative light as has been the case in recent years, it is also recognized that, in order to achieve the goal of carbon neutrality by 2050, further efforts will be needed that make active use of CO2 as a source of carbon.

 Accordingly, the Carbon Recycling Fund Institute was established on August 30, 2019 under a private sector initiative with the aim of both addressing the global warming issue and improving the energy access throughout the world.
 The new institute will foster innovation in carbon recycling by public relations and sponsoring the research and development in the field.